How to invest in Bitcoin the beginner guide

-- Bitcoin are like stocks, fonds and other investments might change in price.
+- Bitcoin is like stocks, fonds and other investments might change in price.
 Don’t panic.
 It’s easy to panic when you see your investment go down in price.
 Only make decisions that are planned and researched.
 By doing so you will minimise your risks and feel much more comfortable when you see price changes.
 So when investing in Bitcoin you need to be comfortable with sudden drops in value.

 - Read more of our guides to learn more about Bitcoin, other cryptocurrencies and blockchain technology.

 We hope that you liked this Bitcoin investment guide.
 And that it has helped you understand more about what Bitcoin is.
 And how to invest in Bitcoin with some added smart tips from us and the crypto community.

 We will continue to update this guide to make it relevant as Bitcoin, technology and investing strategies improve and change.
 But also we listen to user feedback.
 So if you have any questions or thoughts please let us know!

 - 8 most popular privacy coins